JoelVaarala/ohjelmistoprojekti2_front/README.md

 MeetHub is fullstack mobile application where users can create and join different kind of events.
 Users can swipe public and private events that interests them the most.

-With this application you can:
+With this application you can:<br>
-•	Join different kind of event by swiping event cards
+* Join different kind of event by swiping event cards
-•	Create your own public/private event
+* Create your own public/private event
-•	Add event tags that interests you
+*	Add event tags that interests you
-•	Chat with other users from same event
+*	Chat with other users from same event

 REST API provided by MyHelsinki is used in this project. http://open-api.myhelsinki.fi/